 If you are dealing with a slow learner, the below tips could prove helpful to you:

-- Allow Crutches: Allow your child to use crutches – like post-it on the desktop, calculators, reminder slips, taped readalongs and markers.
+Allow your child to use crutches – like post-it on the desktop, calculators, reminder slips, taped read along and markers.

-- Be Oral: Be more verbal and oral with your child, give him assignments that are easy and in tune with his competency.
+Be more verbal and oral with your child, give them assignments that are easy and in tune with his competency.

-- Realistic Expectations: As a parent, one expects a child to shine in everything he does.
+As a parent, one expects a child to shine in everything he does.
 Humanly, that is not possible.
-There is nothing wrong in expecting, but they should be realistic enough.
+There is nothing wrong with expecting, but they should be realistic enough.

 Many doctors also love to diagnose ‘autism’ in slow learners.
 Yes, some children do have trouble coping up with the real world.
 However, that can be simply because your child does not find the real world fascinating!
 Autism is a medical condition and slow learners need not have this issue.

-Maybe, parents should ask themselves the question whether they do their best in creating an encouraging ambience for the child.
+Maybe, parents should ask themselves whether they do their best in creating an encouraging environment for their child.
 Do you argue heavily in front of your little one?
 Did your little child have to witness domestic violence from a very young age?
 Do you pamper your child a little too much?
 The answers to these questions may help you find a solution to why your child is a slow learner.